| |

 Helping Students Cope with Separation Anxiety

 Heading off to kindergarten is a big adjustment for little ones, especially if this is their first experience with school.
-For some it can also make going to school on the first day and all of the unknowns a scary experience.
+For some, going to school on the first day and all of the unknowns can also be a scary experience.
 There's a good chance that you'll have students with separation anxiety.

-These are the children that cry, cling to their parents' side, and are reluctant to participate in activities.
+These are the children who cry, cling to their parents' side, and are reluctant to participate in activities.

 The good news is that it's totally developmentally appropriate and a positive sign that they are firmly bonded to their parent.

-As their first teacher, you definitely want to make a good impression and set them on the road to loving school and learning.
+As their first teacher, you want to make a good impression and help them love school and learning.

 If you're a PreK or Kindergarten teacher you know that the first day of school can be a scary time for students.
 Some students are eager to get into their new classroom, while other students are crying on the first day of school.
 Here are eight practical tips and strategies you can use as you help students with separation anxiety.

-This article, along with many other articles on The Printable Princess, contains Amazon affiliate links.
-If you purchase through the links I earn a small commission.
-Clicking these links does not cost you any extra but helps this website to keep great articles and freebies coming your way.
+This article, along with many others on The Printable Princess, contains Amazon affiliate links.
+If you purchase through the links, I earn a small commission.
+Clicking these links does not cost you any extra, but it helps this website keep great articles and freebies coming your way.

 Here are a few tips to help you cope with and comfort students with separation anxiety.